 The riskier the trade the greater the P/L.

 None of the 54 strategies outperformed a buy and hold SPY portfolio.

 Through this study we can compare two risk management strategies, namely early management and stop losses.

 It appears that managing positions early, in general, outperforms using stop losses.
-It also appears, in general, using stop losses outperforms holding till expiration.
+It also appears that using stop losses, in general, outperforms holding till expiration.

 Have your ideas professionally backtested.